xgalen/demo-energy/README.md

 ### Acepptance

-Run `cucumber-js`.
+Run `cucumber-js`¹.
 If some feature fails there will be a screenshot taken.
 See ./screenshot.js

+¹Requires [cucumber.js](https://github.com/cucumber/cucumber-js) installed on your computer.
+`$ npm install -g cucumber`